microsoft/MLOpsPython/docs/getting_started.md

 **ACI_DEPLOYMENT_NAME** is used for naming the scoring service during deployment to [Azure Container Instances](https://azure.microsoft.com/en-us/services/container-instances/).

+**SCORING_DATASTORE_STORAGE_NAME** is the name for an Azure Blob Storage account that will contain both data used as input to batch scoring, as well as the batch scoring outputs.
+This variable is optional and only needed if you intend to use the batch scoring facility.
+Note that since this resource is optional, the resource provisioning pipelines mentioned below do not create this resource automatically, and manual creation is required before use.

+**SCORING_DATASTORE_ACCESS_KEY** is the access key for the scoring data Azure storage account mentioned above.
+You may want to consider linking this variable to Azure KeyVault to avoid storing the access key in plain text.
+This variable is optional and only needed if you intend to use the batch scoring facility.

 ## Provisioning resources using Azure Pipelines

 The easiest way to create all required Azure resources (Resource Group, Azure ML Workspace, Container Registry, and others) is to use the **Infrastructure as Code (IaC)** [pipeline with ARM templates](../environment_setup/iac-create-environment-pipeline-arm.yml) or the [pipeline with Terraform templates](../environment_setup/iac-create-environment-pipeline-tf.yml).
 The pipeline takes care of setting up all required resources based on these [Azure Resource Manager templates](../environment_setup/arm-templates/cloud-environment.json), or based on these [Terraform templates](../environment_setup/tf-templates).

+**Note:** Since Azure Blob storage account required for batch scoring is optional, the resource provisioning pipelines mentioned above do not create this resource automatically, and manual creation is required before use.

 ### Create an Azure DevOps Service Connection for the Azure Resource Manager